Scientific Director and Senior Research Associate, The Methodology Center

 National Institute on Drug Abuse: P50-DA-10075

-2010-2015; Role: Co-investigator, Software Development and Technology Transfer Core; Co-investigator, Advances in Finite Mixture Modeling for Substance Use and HIV Research (PI: Linda M. Collins)
+2010-2015; Project Director, Advances in Finite Mixture Modeling for Substance Use and HIV Research; Core Director, Software Development and Technology Transfer Core (PI: Linda M. Collins)

 Advancing Tobacco Research by Integrating Systems Science and Mixture Models